alexander-kastil/m365-copilot/demos/readme.md

 - App Registrations & Single Sign-On (SSO)
 - Introduction to Bot Framework SDK

-### Build Plugins and Connectors for Microsoft Copilot for Microsoft 365

-- Microsoft Graph Connectors vs Plugins
-- Connect Copilot for Microsoft 365 to your external data in real-time with message extension plugins built with .NET and Visual Studio
-- Copilot for Microsoft 365 Extension Architecture
-- Microsoft Graph Connectors for Copilot for Microsoft 365
-- Message Extensions for Microsoft Copilot for Microsoft 365
-- Build Plugins using Microsoft Business Applications
-- Guided Project - Build a message extension plugin with TypeScript (TS) for Microsoft Copilot

 ### Implement Agents for Microsoft 365 using Teams AI Library

 - Declarative Agents vs Custom Engine Agents